Panlabek/rubelBot/README.md

 # RUBELBOT
-bot that shows everyday new price of rubel accompanied by chart generated from matplotlib and pepe meme.
+bot that shows everyday's new price of rubel accompanied by chart generated from matplotlib and pepe meme.